History of institutions for deaf education: Influences and survival of institution

-Other notable students included John Goodricke; astronomer, Francis Mackenzie; governor of Barbados, John Philip Wood; author, genealogist, editor, and Over Deputy of the Scottish Excise Office, Jane Poole, who set a precedent for having her Last Will and Testament approved by a jury to be valid and legally binding despite her execution of the will being dictated entirely by fingerspelling.
+Other notable students included John Goodricke; an astronomer, Francis Mackenzie; a governor of Barbados, John Philip Wood; an author, genealogist, editor, and Over-Deputy of the Scottish Excise Office, and Jane Poole, who set a precedent for having her Last Will and Testament approved by a jury as valid and legally binding despite her execution of the will being dictated entirely by fingerspelling.
 In 1784, Braidwood's nephew, Joseph Watson began studying as a teacher of deaf education under Braidwood.
-In 1792, John Townsend, along with Henry Cox Mason Henry Thornton, and more, founded the Asylum for the Deaf and Dumb also known as "London Asylum for the Education of Deaf and Dumb Children of the Poor" with Joseph Watson as the new institution's headmaster.
-This school hailed as the first public school for deaf education in Britain.
-Braidwood Academy for the Deaf and Dumb, now known as Braidwood School, and the Asylum for the Deaf and Dumb renamed Royal School for Deaf Children are still in operation to-date.
-Braidwood School still employs the method of a "combined system" of education made popular by its founder.
+In 1792, John Townsend, along with Henry Cox Mason Henry Thornton, and more, founded the Asylum for the Deaf and Dumb also known as the "London Asylum for the Education of Deaf and Dumb Children of the Poor" with Joseph Watson as the new institution's headmaster.
+This school was hailed as the first public school for deaf education in Britain.
+Braidwood Academy for the Deaf and Dumb, now known as Braidwood School, and the Asylum for the Deaf and Dumb which was later renamed the Royal School for Deaf Children are still in operation to date.
+Braidwood School still employs the method of a "combined system" of education that was made popular by its founder.

 Germany: 1778 – Samuel Heinicke's School for Deaf Children in Leipzig

 Samuel Heinicke

-Samuel Heinicke (April 10, 1727, Nautschütz, Saxony – April 30, 1790 in Leipzig, Germany) In 1778, Heinicke opened the first German public school for the education of the deaf.
-The school for deaf children established by Samuel Heinicke in Leipzig, Germany was originally called "Electoral Saxon Institute for Mutes and Other Persons Afflicted with Speech Defects."
+Samuel Heinicke (April 10, 1727, in Nautschütz, Saxony – April 30, 1790 in Leipzig, Germany) In 1778, Heinicke opened the first German public school for the education of the deaf.
+The school for deaf children that was established by Samuel Heinicke in Leipzig, Germany was originally called the "Electoral Saxon Institute for Mutes and Other Persons Afflicted with Speech Defects."

 Development and expansion

 Like Épée's school in France, Heinicke's institution was opened publicly to serve underprivileged deaf youth.
 However, unlike Épée, Heinicke resolutely opposed the dependence on sign language and, in 1780, published a book attacking the Abbé de l'Épée's use of sign language in the education of deaf students.
 He ardently advocated the oral method of deaf education made popular throughout Europe by other prominent contributors to the field, such as Johann Konrad Amman.
 Amman theorized that, "The breath of life resides in the voice, transmitting enlightenment through it.
-The voice is the interpreter of our hearts and expresses its affections and desires."
+The voice is the interpreter of our hearts and expresses their affections and desires."
 Like Amman, Heinicke believed a spoken language to be an indispensable aspect of a proper education.